inputfalken/tools/src/AzureFunction/README.md

 # Running localy

 To run this function in a local environment; you must add a file called `local.settings.json` to this directory.
-The default values is the following:
+The default content is the following:

 ```
 {